 Elsewhere at Animal Kingdom, the nighttime spectacular Rivers of Light is now a couple of years old, and just received a remix: Rivers of Light: We Are One for Summer 2019.
 This new version of the show features scenes from Disneynature films and animated movies.
 While we enjoy Rivers of Light, opinions about it are mixed, and you definitely don’t need a FastPass+ or dining package for it.

-Starting in January 2019, Animal Kingdom will celebrate the Lion King‘s 25th Anniversary with “Hakuna Matata Time Dance Party” on Discovery Island, which will feature Timon and Rafiki.
+Throughout 2019, Animal Kingdom will be celebrating the Lion King‘s 25th Anniversary with “Hakuna Matata Time Dance Party” on Discovery Island, which will feature Timon and Rafiki.
 Other than that minor offering, the only recent addition has been a walk-around Kevin, the bird from Up, which is actually pretty cool.